vatesfr/xen-orchestra/docs/from_the_sources.md

 **WARNING: YAML is very strict with indentation: use spaces for it, not tabs**.

 In this config file, you can also change default ports (80 and 443) for xo-server.
+If you are running the server as a non-root user, you will need to set the port to 1024 or higher.

 You can try to start xo-server to see if it works.
-You should have something like that:
+You should have something like this:

 ```
 $ yarn start